Azure/azure-functions-durable-extension/docfx/articles/samples/counter.md

 ```

 The **E3_Counter** instance starts and then immediately waits for an event to be sent to it using <xref:Microsoft.Azure.WebJobs.DurableOrchestrationClient.RaiseEventAsync*> or using the **sendEventUrl** HTTP POST webhook referenced in the 202 response above.
 Valid `eventName` values include *incr*, *decr*, and *end*.

-> [!NOTE]
-> Feel free to take a look at the source code for HttpSendEvent to get an idea of how <xref:Microsoft.Azure.WebJobs.DurableOrchestrationClient.RaiseEventAsync*> is used by client functions.

 ```plaintext
 POST http://{host}/admin/extensions/DurableTaskExtension/instances/bcf6fb5067b046fbb021b52ba7deae5a/raiseEvent/operation?taskHub=DurableFunctionsHub&connection=Storage&code={systemKey} HTTP/1.1